 SCIMAT / SCIENCE PHOTO LIBRARY SCIMAT / SCIENCE PHOTO LIBRARY

 Dark Pu-erh (also spelled Pu'er) tea is produced in China using Aspergillus foetidus var.
 Unlike Aspergillus niger, which it resembles, A. acidus does not contain mycotoxins ochratoxin A and fumonisins B2 and B4.
 The production is a lengthy process: e.g. a ripened Pu'er produced in early 2004 was pressed in the winter of 2004/2005, and appeared on the market between late 2005 and early 2006.
 The tea has in vitro antimicrobial properties against many microorganisms.
-Enhanced SEM shows a stoma in a darkened tea leaf as well as fungal hyphae in the form of a web on the top of the tea leaf.
-Image width: 71.1 micrometers.
-Magnification 1405x if the image is printed 10 cm wide.
+Enhanced SEM shows two stomata (oval openings) in a darkened tea leaf and fragments of the leaf as well as fungal hyphae.
+The stoma in the upper half of the image is free but the stoma in the lower half of the image is full of debris.
+Image width: 75.3 micrometers.
+Magnification: 1330x if the image is printed 10 cm wide.

 Model release not required.
 Property release not required.